-40.1.
-Prior period error - Property, plant and equipment:
+38.1.
+Prior period error - Payables from exchange transactions:

-During the period under review it was noted that certain movable assets scrapped in previous financial years had been brought back into use at 30 June 2018.
-The comparative statements for 2017/2018 financial year have been restated.
+During the period under review it was noted that an accrual for legal settlements as a payable from exchange transaction as at 30 June 2019 was incorrectly duplicated.
+One of these duplication accruals was also incorrectly accrued for against legal costs.
+A correction was made and the comparative statements for the 2018/19 financial year have been restated.
 The effect of the correction of the error(s) is summarised below: